waltmo147/GHSAB-Website/documents/design-plan.md

 [If you make any changes to your plan or design, make a list of the changes here.]

+removed the ability for admin to see applications on the actual site because we are emailing the applications with pdf attachments already

+consolidated some unnecessary database tables

 ## Milestone 4: Updates